embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 The programming environment will be based on the original Go compiler patched for the noos/thumb target and on a set of scripts and libraries from [github.com/embeddedgo](https://github.com/embeddedgo).

-See [Getting started]({{ site.baseur }}/getting_started) the most recent description how to install Embedded Go from binary releases.
-The following paragraphs describe instalation from source..
+See [Getting started]({{ site.baseur }}/getting_started) for the most recent description how to install Embedded Go from binary releases.
+The following paragraphs describe instalation from source.

 #### Installing Go from source

 If you've never built the Go compiler from source then don't worry because it is an easy and fast process.
 Compilation of the whole Go together with the standard libraries takes less than 2 minutes on my desktop PC.
 This is incomparably faster than compiling GCC or LLVM which can take from about 30 minutes to a few hours depending on the speed of your computer.

-The whole procedure of instaling Go from source is fully described [here](https://golang.org/doc/install/source).
+The whole procedure of instaling Go from source is fully described [here](https://go.dev/doc/install/source).
 In the following parts of this article I assume that you've managed to follow [the instruction](https://golang.org/doc/install/source) and your newly built Go toolchain is now located in `$HOME/goroot`.

 #### Downloading the necessary components of embeddedgo